 So let’s get started.
 Gather your ingredients, put on your protective gloves (if you want to) and dive in.

 Once you have your pantry stocked, you’ll just be able to reach for your bottle of Marseille’s Remedy oil, vinegar, and lemon juice and you’re all set.
 The vinegar doesn’t have to be fancy — in fact, plain white vinegar works great.
 The base of acetic acid is a powerful cleaner and disinfectant.
 By the way, if you don’t like the smell of vinegar, vodka is a fine substitute.

-The cleaner will have the antiviral, antibacterial and antifungal properties of Marseille’s Remedy oil, which has been used for centuries combined with the extra umf of the vinegar, making a great disinfecting cleaner that will make stainless steel surfaces shine.
+The cleaner will have all the properties of Marseille’s Remedy oil, which has been used for centuries combined with the extra oomph of the vinegar, making a great disinfecting cleaner that will make stainless steel surfaces shine.

 Note: This product is great for many surfaces, but should not be used on granite or marble as the vinegar could etch the surface.

 Ways to Use Your Natural Spray Cleaner